Gregg Popovich

-Gregg Charles Popovich (born January 28, 1949) is an American professional basketball coach and executive who is the president and head coach of the San Antonio Spurs of the National Basketball Association (NBA).
-Taking over as coach of the Spurs in 1996, Popovich is the longest tenured active coach in the NBA as well as all other major sports leagues in the United States.
-Often called "Coach Pop", Popovich has the most wins of any coach in NBA history, and is widely regarded as one of the greatest coaches in NBA history.
+Gregg Charles Popovich (born January 28, 1949) is an American professional basketball executive and former coach who is the president for the San Antonio Spurs of the National Basketball Association (NBA).
+He was the head coach of the Spurs for 29 seasons from 1996 to 2025, during which he won five NBA championships, and was the longest tenured active coach in the NBA as well as all other major sports leagues in the United States.
+He has been a member of the Spurs organization since 1994, originally as president of basketball operations and general manager, before taking over as coach in 1996.
+Nicknamed "Coach Pop", Popovich has the most wins of any coach in NBA history, and is widely regarded as one of the greatest coaches of all time.

-Popovich led the Spurs to a winning record in his first 22 full seasons as head coach, surpassing Phil Jackson for the most consecutive winning seasons in NBA history.
-During his tenure, the Spurs have had a winning record against every other NBA team, being a key figure of the sustained success of the Spurs throughout the 2000s and most of the 2000s and most of the 2010s.
+Popovich led the Spurs to a winning record in each of his first 22 full seasons as head coach, surpassing Phil Jackson for the most consecutive winning seasons in NBA history.
+During his tenure, the Spurs have had a winning record against every other NBA team.
+Popovich has been a key figure in the sustained success of the Spurs in the 1990s, the 2000s, and most of the 2010s.
 Popovich has led the Spurs to all five of their NBA titles, and is one of only five coaches in NBA history to have won five titles.
 He was also the head coach of the U.S. national team at the 2020 Summer Olympics, leading the team to a gold medal.
+In 2023, Popovich was inducted into the Naismith Memorial Basketball Hall of Fame.

+After 29 seasons as head coach of the Spurs, Popovich stepped down in 2025 and transitioned into a front office role as the team's president of basketball operations.